GameTilDead/ClickerLeague/README.md

 [tetr.io](https://tetr.io)
 [Zenith Clicker](https://github.com/MrZ626/ZenithClicker)

 **Clicker League** is a game inspired by QP2's mod selection screen, but more directly by Zenith Clicker.
-It essentially recreates TETR.IO's Tetra League with Zenith Clicker's mechanics and [other stuff I came up with at 3:30 one night in the tetrio discord](https://discord.com/channels/673303546107658242/1345623182513541174/1359432208871325697).
+It essentially recreates TETR.IO's Tetra League with Zenith Clicker's mechanics - it's all the fun of ZC with the ~~painful~~ TL grinding many players know and love!
-Much is shared between the three games, but this is a derivative of a fangame (Zenith Clicker) of a mechanic (mods) within one part (Quick Play) of a single modern Tetris game (tetrio).
-Some familiarity has to be maintained, obviously.

 Powered by Python, among other things ~~but not Lua.
 Sorry MrZ~~